 Can you choose what to donate?

 Yes, you can choose what organs and tissues you would like to offer for donation.
+Or you can choose to donate any organs that are needed.
 You can also choose to donate for transplant, for research, or for educational purposes.

 What are the facts about organ donation?

 You don't have to be young and in perfect health to be a donor.
 There are no age limits to putting your name on the donor registry.
 And you don't have to be perfectly healthy to donate an organ.
 It's the health of a certain organ that matters.
 Talk with your doctor or local organ procurement organization (OPO) if you have questions.